Fitness expenses that are tax deductible: Tax write offs for personal trainers

 While marketing and advertising expenses are generally tax-deductible, costs related to lobbying (trying to influence legislation) are not.

-You can generally deduct some or all miscellaneous business expenses from your self-employment taxes.
+In addition, you can generally deduct some or all miscellaneous business expenses from your self-employment taxes.
 These may include:

 • Office supplies such as printer ink cartridges, paper and a water cooler.